From Monday 19 July, we made new arrangements to endeavour to keep our building safe, in keeping with Government guidelines.

 There are hand washing facilities in all the toilets and kitchens.
 We have placed hand sanitisers at strategic points throughout the building.
-These include a wall-mounted hand sanitiser which people must use when they enter the building.
+These include a wall-mounted hand sanitiser which people can use when they enter the building.
 There are signs throughout the building emphasising the importance of hand washing and sanitising.

 Disinfecting the building

 We are asking people to wipe down with disinfectant or gel any shared equipment or surfaces that they touch.
-Signs reinforce this message.

 To minimise the use of the kitchen areas, we are asking that people using the building do not leave crockery and food in the kitchen with the exception of items that need to be refrigerated.